Lesson 10.1

 Cyclin Levels in Fertilized Clam Eggs

 Scientists measured cyclin levels in clam egg cells as the cells went through their first mitotic divisions after fertilization.
+As the cyclin levels rose to a certain level mitosis was triggered. |

 First the cell and its chromatin shrink, then parts of the cell's membranes break apart.